jrvafiades-netizen/SeleniumExample/README.md

-SeleniumExample - Using Selenium with C#.NET
+SeleniumExample - Using Selenium with C#.NET - now updated for 2025 .NET and Selenium/
 ===============

 This solution demonstrates automated testing web pages with Selenium and C#.NET.
 It can also be used as a template for new Selenium test projects.